ranujasanmir/PixPick/README.md

 https://example.com/manga-name/chapter-1, https://example.com/manga-name/chapter-2, https://example.com/manga-name/chapter-3
 ```

 Now you can select output folder.
-If you didn't select one, PixPick will automatically download images into the `./images` folder at same folder as application in seperated folders for each chapters.
+If you didn't select one, PixPick will automatically download images into the `Downloads/PixPick Images` and inside the specific folder for each manga and chapters.

 Once you select the folder, you can enable filtering options.
 If you enable `Filter by Keywords`, PixPick will only download images with the keywords you have provided.
 For example: